 Our vision was to create a platform for Indigenous people to share their knowledge, opinions and experiences with a wide audience of interested tweeps.

 The @IndigenousX twitter account was launched on the 15th of March 2012.
-Since then it has risen to more than 28,000 followers, and over 250 Indigenous hosts on the account have shared thousands of stories, facts, reports, pictures, and laughs with an ever increasing audience.
-We pride ourselves on an ethic of respect for Indigenous knowledge, successfully providing an autonomous news service.
+Since then it has risen to more than 41,000 followers, and over 300 Indigenous hosts on the account have shared thousands of stories, facts, reports, pictures, and laughs with an ever increasing audience.
+We pride ourselves on an ethic of respect for Indigenous knowledge, successfully providing an autonomous media service.

 We’ve had actors, activists, authors, academics, politicians, teachers, doctors, uni students, and countless others around the country who have given their time to share their stories, experiences and perspectives.

 At @IndigenousX we actively challenge stereotypes of the Indigenous community.
-Utilizing the opportunities of the emerging digital ecosystem, our hosts become publishers, distributors and creators of news and information.
+Utilising the opportunities of the emerging digital ecosystem, our hosts become publishers, distributors and creators of news and information.

 @IndigenousX has raised awareness of countless issues, programs, stories, perspectives and organisations, amongst a myriad of other insights.

-Most importantly, it has provided an online meeting place for thousands of tweeps nationally and internationally, to share the adventures of a new Indigenous host each and every week.
+Most importantly, it has provided an online meeting place for thousands of people nationally and internationally, to share the adventures of a new Indigenous host each and every week.

 Luke Pearson is a Gamilaroi man, who founded @IndigenousX in 2012.

-Luke left his professional career as a primary school teacher in 2008, but continued to take an interest in education and advocacy both professionally and voluntarily.
-Throughout his various involvements Luke has been a teacher, mentor, counsellor, public speaker, collaborator, mediator, facilitator, events manager, researcher, evaluator, reporter and much more.
+Luke has worked as a teacher, mentor, counsellor, public speaker, collaborator, mediator, facilitator, events manager, researcher, evaluator, reporter and much more.

 Our partnership with the Guardian Australia has let us share stories from our hosts with an even wider audience around the country and overseas.